samuelgozlan/amplitude-dev-center/includes/session-replay/data-retention.md

 <!--vale on-->
 ### Retention period

+If your Amplitude plan includes Session Replay, Amplitude retains raw replay data for 30 days from the date of ingestion.

-By default, Amplitude retains raw replay data for 90 days from the date of ingestion.
-If your use case requires a more strict policy, Amplitude can set the value to 30 days by request.
+If you purchase extra session volume, Amplitude retains raw replay data for 90 days from the date of ingestion.
+If you need a more strict policy, contact Amplitude support to set the value to 30 days.

 Changes to the retention period impact replays ingested after the change.
 Sessions captured and ingested before a retention period change retain the previous retention period.